The entire island of Kauai is a photo just waiting to happen! Many photographers consider it to be the most beautiful of the Hawaiian Islands.

 Hotel recommendations for Poipu Koloa

-Sheraton Kauai Resort – As previously mentioned, this hotel boasts some perfect Instagrammable spots.
-In addition to 2 outdoor swimming pools, it is also a stone’s throw from Poipu Beach.
-Beach activities, cultural activities, spa services and romantic wedding locations are all available here.
+Grand Hyatt Kauai Resort – As previously mentioned, this hotel boasts some perfect Instagrammable spots.
+In addition to river pools and tropical gardens, it is also a stone’s throw from Poipu Beach.
+Beach activities, cultural activities, spa services, and romantic wedding locations are all available here.
 Enjoy Hawaiian cuisine at one of their oceanfront restaurants with spectacular Pacific Ocean views.

 Koa Kea Hotel Resort & Spa – This intimate, award-winning boutique resort is the ultimate in luxury stays.
 If you’re looking to indulge, this is the place for you.
 Here you’ll find lavish accommodation coupled with world-class service and blissful views.
 Take time to rejuvenate at their onsite spa with natural treatments using indigenous ingredients.
 Or unwind next to their oceanside fire pits.